What is non-Hodgkin lymphoma?

 How common is non-Hodgkin lymphoma?

-Each year in Australia around 4000 people are diagnosed with a type of B-cell or T-cell lymphoma making them the most common type of blood cancer diagnosed.
-Overall, they represent the sixth most common type of cancer in men, and the fifth most common type of cancer in women.
+Overall, it represents the sixth most common type of cancer in men, and the fifth most common type of cancer in women.

 Who gets non-Hodgkin lymphoma?